 Our EasyFold PRO 2.0 power wheelchair is great for everyday travel and anybody can use it.
 It can be easily folded in seconds into a very compact and portable size.
 It even fits on a sedan’s trunk.

 Other electric wheelchairs such as the Invacare TDX, Q6 Edge, and Quantum are custom power chairs.
 Usually, a person must be assessed by an Occupational Therapist first as they will be the ones who take measurements and help people find the right power chair according to their medical needs.
 If you are interested in these types of electric wheelchairs and would like to learn about government funding available, please call us at 519-201-0409 and President Robin Stevens will gladly help you!

 Mobility scooters are advantageous for those without the physical strength or flexibility to use a manual wheelchair.

-Common scooters features include wider footrest, adjustable tiller or handlebars, visible battery life, horn, and front basket.
-Typically, battery powered, but manual option is also available in case of batteries dying.
+Common scooter features include a wider footrest, adjustable tiller or handlebars, visible battery life, horn, and front basket.
+Typically, a battery-powered, but manual option is also available in case of batteries dying.